f-rosato/battlematica/README.md

 ## What's cool about Battlematica?

-- You can define the stats of as many bot "models" as you want;
+- You can define the stats of as many bot classes as you want;
 - you can set up the starting position freely;
 - most importantly, you have complete freedom and control over what's in the AIs.